mehdi-essebbar/django-reactjs/README.md

 Tools:
 - django 1.9
 - django-rest-framework 3.3.1
+- django_mongoengine 0.2.1
 - python 3.6
 - mongoengine 0.15.0
 - pymongo 3.6.0
 - MongoDB 3.4

 How it works:

-- Install the database:
+- Install the database management system:
-    Go to MongoDB website (https://www.mongodb.com/download-center#community).
-Find your developpement environement, then download MongoDB installer.
+    Go to MongoDB [website](https://www.mongodb.com/download-center#community).
+Find your development environment, then download MongoDB installer.
     You can choose a specific version of MongoDB by checking the All version binaries link in the page.
     Install your MongoDB database now.

-- Install python version 3.6, together with pip and virtualenv.
+- Install python version 3.6, together with [pip](https://pip.pypa.io/en/stable/installing/) and [virtualenv](https://virtualenv.pypa.io/en/stable/installation/).
-- Clone the repository from my github https://github.com/Mehdi6/django-reactjs, and place it in a new folder.
+- Clone the repository from my [github](https://github.com/Mehdi6/django-reactjs), and place it in a new folder.
 - Install a virtualenv:
-    run the command line, place yourself inside the folder of the project then create activate your new virtualenv. install the requirements by runing the following command: `pip install -r requirements.txt`
+    run the command line, place yourself inside the project's folder, then create your new virtualenv.
+    Install the requirements by running the following command line: `pip install -r requirements.txt`
-- Import data
+- Import data:
     Now we need to create a new database where our application data will live.
     All you need is to run the data_import.py script.
-Go to the django_backend folder and run the data_import script.
+Go to the django_backend folder and run the `data_import.py` script.
 This script will import data from a remote server about shops and transfer them to a new database.
+Don't forget to run a MongoDB database instance first in your local environment.

 - Run the server
-    First run the command : `python manage.py migrate`
+* First run the command : `python manage.py migrate`
-    Then: `python manage.py runserver`
+* Then: `python manage.py runserver`
+* The server is now running on http://localhost:8000/

 ## Frontend: React/ Redux / NodeJS

 Tools: